 The CDC's intimate partner violence survey indicates that more than 1 in 5 women experience severe physical abuse at the hands of an intimate partner in their lifetime.
-80% of women and teens who are physically abused by their intimate partner do not leave.
+80% of women and girls who are physically abused by their intimate partner do not leave.

 Here is the story of one: